Sheltyb/Poncho/README.md

 - Open the TestComplete Project
 - Ensure TC project is bound to Cucumber Studio via Tools --> Options --> Cucmber Studio --> Select Poncho project
 - https://studio.cucumber.io/projects/220411
+- The latest BDD Scenarios will load automatically, but to ensure this is done right click on the Pronto Project from project explorer and select Update from Cucumber Studios

 # Coding Practices
 - Object Identification and coding structurers should be based Page Object Modelling (POM)